Home Warranty Waiting Period Explained: When Coverage Actually Starts

 4. Provide Proof of a Recent Home Inspection

 Some providers will shorten or waive the waiting period if you can provide documentation from a recent home inspection showing all major systems are in proper working condition.
-Not all companies offer this option, so confirm before assuming it applies to your plan.
+This isn't guaranteed, and most providers do not require inspections in the first place.
+Learn more about home warranty inspection requirements and what counts as acceptable proof.

 Pros